 Current Security Identifiers & Definitions

 - ticker_current - The ticker for the security on the dataset generation date.
 Tickers that include a colon are currently inactive stocks.
-They are no longer traded because they were acquired, went bankrupt, etc. We assign the last used ticker to the security followed by a colon and a number that increments for each new company that becomes inactive with that ticker.
+We assign the last used ticker to the security followed by a colon and a number that increments for each new company that becomes inactive with that ticker.
 For example, XYZ Corp uses ticker XYZ and goes inactive.
 We assign the company the ticker XYZ:1 because it is the first company in our system to go inactive using ticker XYZ.
 If a different company, XYZ Technology, starts using ticker XYZ and goes inactive, it will be assigned XYZ:2.
 A list of tickers and company names is available on our website or through the coverage endpoint of our API.

 - company_name_current - The name of the company on the dataset generation date.